Can I purchase tickets in advance?

 Yes.
 DC 2, DC 3, DC 4, and DC 5 tickets may be purchased up to seven consecutive days in advance by selecting the day and drawing time you want to play.
 POWERBALL®, Mega Millions®, and Lucky for Life® tickets may be purchased in advance for 1, 2, 4, 6, 8, 10, 12, 14, 16, 18, and 20 consecutive draws.

 Where can I get winning numbers information?

-Mid-day and evening drawings can be viewed on the DC Lottery website.
-Players also have the option of calling the DC Lottery’s Lot-Line at 202-678-3333 for winning numbers and can have winning numbers forwarded to their mobile devices.
-Winning numbers are also posted on DC Lottery social media pages including Twitter (@dclottery) and Facebook, and at DC Lottery retailer locations.
+Day, Evening, and Night drawings can be viewed on the DC Lottery website.
+Players also have the option of calling the DC Lottery’s Lot-Line at 202-678-3333 for winning numbers.
+Winning numbers are also posted at DC Lottery retailer locations.

 Can I view drawings for DC Lottery games?

 Yes.
 The drawing process for DC Lottery games is transparent and open to the public for viewing.
 To schedule, please contact Customer Service at 202-645-8000.